mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 <strong>/product/delete?id=1234</strong>
 This endpoint uses the DELETE method to delete the product with the unique product id.

-<strong>/user?id=1111</strong>
+<strong>/user</strong>
-This endpoint uses the GET method to retrieve the user profile HTML page for the user with the unique user id.
+This endpoint uses the GET method to retrieve the user profile HTML page for the user.

 <strong>/user/new</strong>
 The register request simply allows the user to create a new profile via POST.
 The body of the request will come from the information entered in the sign-up page.